GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 We note that there is also a tentative detection of the auroral line \nii$\lambda 5755$ in the PRISM.
 This line is marginally detected in the G395H spectrum.
-If we ignore the potential systematic difference between the PRISM flux and G395H flux and calculate the temperature for $\rm N^+$ using \nii$\lambda 5755$/\nii$\lambda 6583$, the result would be $T_e \gtrsim 3.0\times 10^4$ K at the low density limit and $T_e \sim 1.0\times 10^4$ K assuming $n_e \approx 5\times 10^5~{\rm cm^{-3}}$.
-In a typical NLR, the low ionization zone occupied by $\rm N^+$ would have a temperature lower than that of the high ionization zone occupied by $\rm O^{2+}$ \citep{dors2020}.
-Again, we caution that the above derivation would be affected by the flux difference between PRISM and G395H, and the flux measurement of \nii$\lambda 5755$ can be affected by the broad component of the adjacent \hei\ line (see Figure~\ref{fig:prism_fe}).
+If we ignore the potential systematic difference between the PRISM flux and G395H flux and calculate the temperature for $\rm N^+$ using \nii$\lambda 5755$/\nii$\lambda 6583$, the result would be $T_e \gtrsim 3.0\times 10^4$ K at the low density limit, \redtxt{which is inconsistent with the temperature for the low-ionization zone derived above.} \redtxt{If one assumes instead the regions traced by \niv, \nii, and all the other species have a common density of $n_e \approx 5\times 10^5~{\rm cm^{-3}}$, the $\rm N^+$ temperature is lowered to $T_e = 1.02_{-0.08}^{+0.07}\times 10^4$ K, as \nii$\lambda 6583$ would have been collisionally deexcited significantly.
+However, this uniform density model would also lower the $\rm O^{2+}$ temperature significantly and lead to a corresponding $N^{+}$ temperature of $8.6\times 10^3$ K following the scaling relation of \citet{dors2020}, making the whole scenario self-inconsistent. } \redtxt{ A potential contaminant for \nii$\lambda 5755$ is [\feii]$\lambda 5747$.
+Based on photoionization calculations with \textsc{Cloudy} \citep[c17.03,][]{ferland2017}, we found the flux of [\feii]$\lambda 5747$ would be $\lesssim 10\%$ of that of \nii$\lambda 5755$ for Fe/O values up to solar.
+Whereas the flux of [\feii]$\lambda 5747$ needs to be roughly 10 times that of \nii$\lambda 5755$ to make the temperatures agree.} Again, we caution that the above derivation would be affected by the flux difference between PRISM and G395H, the flux measurement of \nii$\lambda 5755$ can be affected by the broad component of the adjacent \hei\ line \redtxt{which is not easy to model} (see Figure~\ref{fig:prism_fe}), \redtxt{the continuum model (which has been assumed to be a smooth power law), and \nii$\lambda 5755$ might still have an unresolved component coming from the high-density region where \nii$\lambda 6583$ has significant collisional deexcitation.
+Given these sources of systematic uncertainties, we did not use the \nii$\lambda 5755$-based temperature derived above.}